 For manufacturers of the device, appropriate conditions concerning recordkeeping and reporting, including records access by FDA, with respect to emergency use of the device.

-For the most current Information for Filing Personal Protective Equipment and Medical Devices During COVID-19 and Emergency Use Authorizations please visit the FDA website directly linked.
+For the most current Information for Filing Personal Protective Equipment and Medical Devices During COVID-19 and Emergency Use Authorizations.

 Resources and Frequently Requested Information